Diego Saglia: Research

 His research focuses on the literature and culture of the Romantic period, in particular on exoticism and orientalism, Gothic, national identity and gender; as well as on drama and theatre, and several central figures of the period including Jane Austen, Lord Byron, Robert Southey, Felicia Hemans, and Walter Scott.
 His research also explores the international and transcultural relations between Britain and other European traditions at the turn of the nineteenth century.
 In particular, Saglia has contributed to the investigation of Anglo-Hispanic relations in the Romantic age with his ongoing investigation of constructions of the image of Romantic Spain in British Romanticism, as well as textual and broader cultural exchanges between Britain and Spain from the 1780s to the 1830s.
 His monograph Poetic Castles in Spain: British Romanticism and Figurations of Iberia (2000) is often quoted as a crucial point of reference in this area of study.

 His essays have appeared in Studies in Romanticism, La questione romantica, The Keats-Shelley Journal, Romanticism, Nineteenth-Century Contexts, Textus, English Literary History, Textual Practice, Studies in the Novel, Gothic Studies, Genre, Studies in English Literature and other international journals.

 Saglia’s edited book Byron e il segno plurale: tracce del sé, percorsi di scrittura (2011) was awarded the Elma Dangerfield Award of the International Byron Society in 2012; and his co-edited volume Byron and Italy (with Alan Rawes, 2017) was awarded the 2018 Elma Dangerfield Award of the International Byron Society.

 His monograph European Literatures in Britain 1815-1832: Romantic Translations (CUP, 2018) has been reviewed by The BARS Review as a "fine study [...] highly recommended to all who research and teach Romantic-period literature.
 As the Continent of the present feels increasingly isolated, he encourages us to open up our Romantic readings to the Continent of the past."

-Since January 2017, Saglia has been Head of the Department of Humanities, Social Sciences and Cultural Industries (Dipartimento di Discipline Umanistiche, Sociali e delle Imprese Culturali) of the Università di Parma and a member of the University Senate.
+From January 2017 to December 2023, Saglia was Head of the Department of Humanities, Social Sciences and Cultural Industries (Dipartimento di Discipline Umanistiche, Sociali e delle Imprese Culturali) of the Università di Parma and a member of the University Senate.
+Since November 2023 he has been Rectoral Delegate for Cultural Institutions.